-Notice is hereby given that the Annual Meeting of Shareholders of AQUA AMERICA, INC. (the "Company") will be held at the Drexelbrook Banquet Facility & Corporate Events Center, 4700 Drexelbrook Drive, Drexel Hill, PA 19026 at 8:30 A.M., local time, on Thursday, May 10, 2012, for the following purposes:
+Notice is hereby given that the Annual Meeting of Shareholders of AQUA AMERICA, INC. (the "Company") will be held at the Drexelbrook Banquet Facility & Corporate Events Center, 4700 Drexelbrook Drive, Drexel Hill, PA 19026 at 8:30 A.M., local time, on Wednesday, May 8, 2013, for the following purposes:

-- 1. To consider and take action on the election of four directors to the class of directors for terms expiring at the 2015 Annual Meeting or expiring at the 2013 Annual Meeting if the shareholders approve the Amendment to the Company's Articles of Incorporation set forth in Proposal No. 3; - 2.
-To consider and take action on the ratification of the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm for the Company for the 2012 fiscal year; - 3.
-To consider and take action on an Amendment to the Company's Articles of Incorporation to declassify the Board of Directors and to provide for the transition to the annual election of directors; - 4.
-To consider and take action on the Company's 2012 Employee Stock Purchase Plan; - 5.
-To consider and take action on an advisory vote on the Company's executive compensation programs as disclosed in this Proxy Statement; - 6.
-To consider and take action on a shareholder proposal requesting that the Board of Directors create a comprehensive policy articulating the Company's respect for and commitment to the human right to water, if properly presented at the meeting; and - 7.
+- 1. To consider and take action on the election of six directors for terms expiring at the 2014 Annual Meeting; - 2.
+To consider and take action on the ratification of the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm for the Company for the 2013 fiscal year; - 3.
+To consider and take action on an advisory vote on the Company's executive compensation programs as disclosed in this Proxy Statement; - 4.
+To consider and take action on a shareholder proposal requesting that the Board of Directors create a comprehensive policy articulating the Company's respect for and commitment to the human right to water, if properly presented at the meeting; and - 5.
 To transact such other business as may properly come before the meeting or any adjournments or postponements thereof.

-Only shareholders of record at the close of business on March 12, 2012 will be entitled to notice of, and to vote at, the meeting and at any adjournments or postponements thereof.
+Only shareholders of record at the close of business on March 11, 2013 will be entitled to notice of, and to vote at, the meeting and at any adjournments or postponements thereof.